Purpose of the critique:

 Like all critiquing methods, the scene-by-scene approach over many meetings is imperfect.
 Its strength is that it generates a substantial amount of specific, detailed feedback at the micro and macro level which members of the group find consistently useful for their own continued improvement.
 Many members supplement this approach by having beta readers outside the group (or volunteers from the group) evaluate the entirety of a revised and rewritten novel before submitting it to agents/editors.

-When a writer first begins to bring a new novel to be critiqued, it is not required or suggested they tell us the story beforehand or describe their novel other than to tell us the genre.
-However, outlines, synopses, summaries, query letters, and blurbs may be submitted for critique at any point–before, midway, or at the end of the process of reading a novel.
-The writer decides whether they want to share an outline/synopsis/summary (and at what point).
+When a writer first begins to bring a new novel to be critiqued, they do not tell us the story beforehand or describe their novel other than to tell us the genre.
+Outlines, synopses, summaries, query letters, and blurbs may be submitted for critique at any point–before, midway, or at the end of the process of reading a novel.
+The writer decides whether they want to share an outline/synopsis/summary and at what point in the process.
 If story and plot are a personal weakness, it can be valuable to have an outline/summary/synopsis critiqued in the early stages of a novel.
 Other writers prefer spontaneous reactions which are uncontaminated by foreknowledge from summaries/outlines/synopses.